 Most recently served as Executive Director of the Samaritan Inn of McKinney, the only homeless shelter in Collin County, which she turned into a transformation center enabling residents to complete a program and re-enter the workforce and build productive lives.
 After retiring from that position, she has continued her volunteer work and currently works with SparkTankdfw.com offering a competition empowering social entrepreneurs to change the world.

 Sameen has globetrotted from teaching at an orphanage in Pakistan to studying social and political conflict in Ireland to pursuing a Fulbright English Teaching Assistantship on the island of Borneo.
 While in Dallas, she was a Marketing Associate at an education nonprofit where she helped lead the organization’s marketing and communication projects through the creation of websites and digital and print publications.
+Currently, she lives in NYC and works at UNICEF as a data communications consultant.
 She earned her masters at the Harvard Graduate School of Education and her bachelors at Austin College.
 Sameen is also a website developer and created the GGN website that you’re currently browsing!
-If you’re in the market to develop or upgrade your website, shoot her a message.
+If you’re interested in creating or upgrading your website, send her an email.